 And things didn’t improve over lunch.
 While I’ve long cut out sugary condiments like ketchup, brown sauce and mayonnaise I was now having to stop using mustard, soy, teriyaki and oyster sauces.

 Even my weekly highlight of steak and broccoli was ruined.
 Usually I’ll give myself a little treat and have some Béarnaise sauce with my steak while my long stem broccoli would be covered in a generous amount of vinegar, but vinegar is a fermented product so it’s out too.

 I had known that the evening would be the test as this was when I usually succumbed to a sugary snack to celebrate another day beaten.

 But as well as no chocolate there was to be no fruit, yoghurt, peanuts and cashews.
 A simple cup of tea was a triple no because of the caffeine, lactose and sugar.
 Even Green tea was out because of the caffeine.

-Instead it was water and peppermint tea, and not much else.
+Instead it was water and peppermint tea, and, well not much else.

 The first few days were simply dreadful, if I hadn’t told everyone of my dashingly brave plan – a deliberate plan as it’s always much harder to renege on a public promise - I’d have certainly quit.